 Eggs of American Birds

-Predators aren’t the only problem birds face.
-Some birds commonly dump or lay eggs in the nests of other birds.
-Splotched, spotted, or streaked eggs may help individual birds recognize their own particular markings and reject eggs that don’t match.
+Egg eaters aren’t the only threat to eggs and young.
+Some birds dump or lay eggs in the nests of other birds.
+Splotched, spotted, or streaked eggs might help individual birds recognize their own eggs and reject eggs that don’t match them.
 So why don’t Canada geese, which egg-dump, lay patterned or marked eggs?
-In this case, non-parental eggs probably don’t really impact the survivability of parental eggs.
-Canada geese are precoccial, so young require less parental investment once the eggs hatch.
-Canada geese also time hatching quite tightly, so an egg dumped at the wrong time won’t survive.
+In this case, non-parental eggs probably don’t impact the survivability of parental eggs.
+Canada geese are precocial, so young require less parental investment once the eggs hatch.
+They also don’t stay in the nest very long, so an egg dumped at the wrong time won’t survive.

-How about egg shape?
+Why are eggs shaped the way they are?
 Peregrine falcons, Bald eagles, and Red-tailed hawks lay differently colored eggs, but the eggs of all three species are elliptical or oval in shape.
-We used to think that egg shape was influenced by clutch size, egg stacking, calcium availability, and/or ‘the roll factor’ – ie, heavily tapered eggs roll in a tight circle instead of rolling off ledges.
-But in 2017, Professor Mary Caswell Stoddard and her team found that the shape of an egg correlates with the hand wing index, a measure of the shape of the wing.
+We used to think that egg shape was influenced by clutch size, egg stacking, calcium availability, and/or ‘the roll factor’ – i.e., heavily tapered eggs roll in a tight circle instead of rolling off ledges.
+But in 2017, Professor Mary Caswell Stoddard and her team found that the shape of an egg correlates with the hand-wing index, a measure of the shape of the wing.
 Fast, frequent flyers have longer, narrower, pointier wings and longer, narrower, pointier eggs.
 Slower, less-frequent fliers have shorter, broader, more rounded wings, and shorter, broader, more rounded eggs.
-How weird is that?

-Why would flying ability influence egg shape?
+Why would flying ability influence an egg’s shape?
 The maximum size or width of a stretched oviduct is constrained by a bird’s body size.
-Faster, frequent flyers have reduced body sizes and abdominal cavities relative to slower, less-frequent fliers.
+Faster, frequent flyers have thinner bodies and smaller abdominal cavities relative to slower, less-frequent fliers.
 Their muscular, streamlined body plans and narrower oviducts can’t accommodate large, round eggs, but their eggs still have to carry enough nutrients to support embryonic development.
-These birds maximize egg volume by forming elliptical (oval) or asymmetrical (one round, blunt end and one narrow, pointier end) eggs that can pass through their narrow oviducts while still carrying the nutrients their embryos need to develop and grow.
+These birds maximize egg volume by forming elliptical or asymmetrical eggs that can pass through their narrow oviducts while carrying the nutrients that their embryos need to develop and grow.

-How do they do it?
-While I tend to think of eggs as being shaped by their stiff outer shells, an egg’s inner membrane determines its shape.
+How do birds form asymmetrical eggs?
+I used to think that eggs were shaped by their stiff outer shells, but it is an egg’s inner membrane that determines its shape.
 Birds that form elliptical or asymmetrical eggs lay down a membrane that is thicker on the big end and thinner on the pointy end.
 As an egg moves through a bird’s oviduct prior to eggshell development, the thinner end is squeezed and elongated to produce an asymmetrical egg.